apache/arrow/docs/source/cpp/streaming_execution.rst

 ``sink``
 --------

-``sink`` operation can be considered as the option providing output or final node of an streaming execution definition. :class:`arrow::compute::SinkNodeOptions` interface is used to pass the required options.
-Requires ``arrow::AsyncGenerator<arrow::util::optional<cp::ExecBatch>>* generator`` and ``arrow::util::BackpressureOptions backpressure``.
+``sink`` operation provides output and is the final node of a streaming execution definition. :class:`arrow::compute::SinkNodeOptions` interface is used to pass the required options.
+Similar to the source operator the sink operator exposes the output with a function that returns a record batch future each time it is called.
+It is expected the caller will repeatedly call this function until the generator function is exhausted (returns arrow::util::optional::nullopt).
+If this function is not called often enough then record batches will accumulate in memory.
 An execution plan should only have one "terminal" node (one sink node).
+An execution plan may "finish" by marking `exec_plan->finished()` as complete before the sink generator is fully consumed and the execution plan can be safely destroyed without harming the sink generator (which will hold references to the unconsumed batches).

 Example::